 We’ve all heard the comment: "If you are fat, it's because you eat too much and you don't exercise enough" and yet for over 50 years low calorie diets and more exercise have not managed to curb obesity levels.
-Why?
+Are you wondering why?
 In this course for K-12 educators you finally will uncover the secret everyone wants to know, the real cause of weight gain.
-Improve student focus and learning, improve your own teaching, by integrating essential questions about nutrition into your rhythm and flow.
+Enhance student focus and learning by integrating Glycemic Index know-how essentials into your curriculum.
+When we select a wide variety of low glycemic index foods, students, everyone, can prevent excessive weight gain.
 Maintaining optimal weight does not mean eating less and exercising more, but eating better, in the lunchroom and at home.

 |We advise you to review and download the course syllabus before registering.||Syllabus|